keringrewal/Project-1/README.md

 <br>
 The App will produce details via analytical visual plots made from the US-Mexico Apprehension Data provided, along with a CNN Summary and most importantly

-## HILARIOUS videos

-linked with the CNN report
-Enjoy!